andybiar/ml-agents/README.md

-This fork exists purely so that I can create Git URL's to the com.unity.ml-agents Unity package, so that the Unity Package manager can automatically pull down the Unity dependencies.
+This fork exists purely so that I can create Git URL's to the com.unity.ml-agents Unity package, so that the Unity Package manager can automatically pull down the com.unity.ml-agents folder of this repo.

 If you want to use these URL's, go ahead!
 (Note that you will still need to install the Python dependencies in your environment!)